 Only complete nominations comprised of all of the following elements will be considered:

-Nomination cover page (in the online application)
+1. Nomination cover page (in the online nomination form)

-1-5 page text that describes the nominee’s science communication and outreach project/activity.
-It should address:- the specific scientific information conveyed and why it is important to communicate it to people outside of the sciences
+• the specific scholarly information conveyed and why it is important to communicate it to people outside of the sciences

-what impacts the project/activity has had on the nominee personally and professionally, including reflections or lessons learned
+• what impacts the project/activity has had on the nominee personally and professionally, including reflections or lessons learned

-Nominee’s resume or curriculum vitae
+3. Nominee’s resume or curriculum vitae

-Nomination letter from the nominee’s major professor or faculty familiar with the nominee’s science communication and outreach (maximum of 2 pages)
+4. Nomination letter from the nominee’s major professor or faculty familiar with the nominee’s science communication and outreach (maximum of 2 pages)

 This letter should be specific to the graduate student’s science communication and outreach and not a general letter of recommendation commenting on the student’s overall academic performance, accomplishments, or character.

-Appendices/Supporting materials (maximum of 3 pages)
+5. Appendices/Supporting materials (maximum of 3 pages)

-1-3 pages that illustrate the scope and impact of the work and/or provide evidence of its quality in conveying scientific information effectively and appropriately for its intended audiences/participants.
+1-3 pages that illustrate the scope and impact of the work and/or provide evidence of its quality in conveying information effectively and appropriately for its intended audiences/participants.
 Could include such materials as: infographics or other public audience pieces produced through the project/activity; a list of links to newspaper articles, videos, blogposts, or podcasts that mention the work; photographs from project/activity (taken with permission); an additional letter from members of the public or a community partner; etc.

 Nomination narrative, support letters, and appendices/supporting materials should comprise no more than 10 pages in total.
 The cover page and c.v. do not count in this 10-page limit.

-All nominations must be submitted through the online Graduate Student Award for Science Communication and Outreach Nomination Form no later than October 17, 2022 at 11:59 p.m.
+All nominations must be submitted through the online Graduate Student Award for Science Communication and Outreach Nomination Form no later than November 18, 2024, at 5:00 p.m.
 (Eastern).

 Questions